PreTeXtBook/community/README.md

-# PreTeXt for Small Documents
+# PreTeXt Community

-Repository for recording the work done at the Summer 2024 AIM workshop *PreTeXt for Small Documents*.
+This began as a place for recording the work done at the Summer 2024 AIM workshop *PreTeXt for Small Documents*.

-See the Wiki and Discussion boards for most of the content.
+It will now serve as a hub for the PreTeXt community to share resources for being a successful PreTeXt author or developer.